abhineet123/p2s-video/README.md

 # Setup
 <a id="cod_e_"></a>
 ## Code
+This repo should be cloned to `~/pix2seq`:
+    - `git clone https://github.com/abhineet123/p2s-video ~/pix2seq`

-In addition to the code in this repo, you will need the code in two of our other repos to run all the steps in the dataset_generation-training–inference-evaluation pipeline:
+In addition to this repo, code from two of our other repos is needed to run all the steps in the dataset generation - training – inference - evaluation pipeline:

-- [river ice segmentation](https://github.com/abhineet123/river_ice_segmentation): This contains all the segmentation-specific parts of the data processing pipeline including creating and stitching patches, data augmentation and segmentation evaluation.This should be cloned to `~/617`:
+- [river ice segmentation](https://github.com/abhineet123/river_ice_segmentation): This contains all the segmentation-specific parts of the data processing pipeline including creating and stitching patches, data augmentation and segmentation evaluation.
+This should be cloned to `~/617`:
     - `git clone https://github.com/abhineet123/river_ice_segmentation ~/617`

 - [ipsc prediction](https://github.com/abhineet123/ipsc_prediction): This contains general utility functions that are used in the other two repos, along with the object detection evaluation pipeline.
 This should be cloned to `~/ipsc`:
     - `git clone https://github.com/abhineet123/ipsc_prediction ~/ipsc`

 Each of these repos was created for a different project but they all use a lot of same data processing stuff so we have linked them together to avoid code duplication and fragmentation.